 Provide an array of titles that will be used to decline updates in WSUS.
 Wildcards are of course supported.
 Note that passing in an array via the command line is a bit tricky and you must use the -command option when using this parameter.
 See the example above for how to do this.

 Only declines updates that do not supersede other updates.
 Must be used with the DeclineSuperseded parameter.
 Honestly, I have no idea why you want to use this but I put this in for completeness as compared to other scripts.

 Declines updates that are superseded in WSUS.
 Refer to the DeclineLastLevelOnly and ExclusionPeriod parameters for options regarding which superseded update you decline.

-When this switch is used the script will track the date that updates are declined in a datafile stored in the script’s directory.
-After twice the exclusion period has passed the script will delete the update from WSUS entirely using the WSUS API calls.
+When this switch is used the script will track the date that it declines updates using a datafile stored in the script’s directory.
+When the update has been declined for longer than the configured ExclusionPeriod the script will delete the update from WSUS entirely using the WSUS API calls.
 This can drastically reduce the amount of data stored in the WSUS database.